Black Bart ~ The Poetry Bandit

 Today I’ll give away a copy of THE GUNSLINGER’S UNTAMED BRIDE!
 I’m counting down 10 days to the official release date!!

-58 Responses to “Black Bart ~ The Poetry Bandit”
+58 thoughts on “Black Bart ~ The Poetry Bandit”

 1. Ah Black Bart.
 It is a legend close to my heart.
 When I was growing up we had a cabin in Calaveras county and I remember going around to see various things …including the old jail at Angels Camp.
 I think Murphy’s might have had some connection with him.
 Thanks for bringing back the memory.